Adding edge dynamics to bipartite random-access networks: Model description

 \section{Model description}

 In this section we define the mathematical model of our interest, in line with the models in \cite{BdHNS18} and \cite{BdHNS20}.
-We first describe how static networks can be modelled by aribitrary bipartite interference graphs.
+We first describe how static networks can be modeled by arbitrary bipartite interference graphs.
 We then add edge dynamics and discuss how the graph evolves over time.